Our Constitutional Heritage: An Evolutionary Framework

-Most of the delegates to the Constitutional Convention were well educated in Greek philosophy and Latin literature.
-It was common to study the politics and history of the ancient world.
-“The classical past was a dynamic force in American public life well into the nineteenth century.”
-(McClellan, 1989)
+Most delegates to the Constitutional Convention were highly educated in Greek philosophy and Latin literature, seeing the classical past as a dynamic force in American public life (McClellan, 1989).

 Conclusion